 Tiger lily flowers (Lilium lancifolium or Lilium tigrinum) offer a tall and showy flower that you may remember from your grandmother’s garden.
 The tiger lily plant can reach several feet tall, and while the stems are usually stiff and sturdy, a slender stake occasionally helps provide an upright appearance and support for multiple flowers.

 Tiger lily flowers grow in mass atop a single stem, featuring curved sepals that complement the black-flecked orange petals above.
 Black bulbils will appear in the axils above the leaves.
-Learning how to grow tiger lilies involves planting the bubils and waiting, as it may be five years before these produce tiger lily flowers.
+Learning how to grow tiger lilies involves planting the bulbils and waiting, as it may be five years before these produce tiger lily flowers.

 If you have tiger lilies growing in your existing garden, keep them happy with soil amendments as you learn how to grow tiger lilies from the bulbils.

 How to Grow Tiger Lilies

 Since they are grown from bulbils, the tiger lily plant won’t tolerate soggy soil.
 Therefore, make sure to plant them in a well-draining area or you may find that bulbils have rotted away.

 To ensure proper drainage, you may need to amend the soil prior to planting.
 Amending the soil around tiger lily flowers is as simple as adding compost or humus.
 Peat moss, sand or straw mixed into the beds are other ways to improve drainage and retain appropriate moisture.
 Proper soil preparation results in healthier tiger lily plants that produce more and bigger blooms.